Skip to main content

 "India's developer community, vibrant startup ecosystem, and leading enterprises are embracing AI with incredible speed," said Saurabh Tiwary, vice president and general manager of Cloud AI at Google.
 "To meet this moment for India, we are investing in powerful, locally available tools that can help foster a diverse ecosystem and ensure compliance with AI sovereignty needs."
 The company said that Gemini 2.5 Flash, already available to regulated Indian customers, now supports local machine learning processing.
 Google Cloud has also opened early testing for its latest Gemini models in India and committed to launching its most advanced versions with full data residency support, marking the first time Google Cloud will host such models locally.
 The announcement also includes a suite of AI capabilities built for India's context.

-“India's developer community, vibrant startup ecosystem, and leading enterprises are embracing AI with incredible speed,” said Saurabh Tiwary, vice‑president and general manager of Cloud AI at Google.
-Yet, whether the added hardware will translate into measurable gains for Indian firms remains uncertain.
-Will local residency alone drive broader adoption, or will other factors dominate?
+“India's developer community, vibrant startup ecosystem, and leading enterprises are embracing AI with incredible speed,” Saurabh Tiwary, VP and GM of Cloud AI, said.
+Still, it’s not clear whether the extra hardware will turn into real-world gains for Indian companies.
+Maybe staying local will spark wider adoption, or perhaps other factors will matter more.

 Common Questions Answered